Lobotomy: Transorbital lobotomy

 The transorbital lobotomy procedure, which Freeman performed very quickly, sometimes in less than 10 minutes, was used on many patients with relatively minor mental disorders that Freeman believed did not warrant traditional lobotomy surgery, in which the skull itself was opened.
-A large proportion of such lobotomized patients exhibited reduced tension or agitation, but many also showed other effects, such as apathy, passivity, lack of initiative, poor ability to concentrate, and a generally decreased depth and intensity of their emotional response to life.
+A large proportion of such lobotomized patients exhibited reduced tension or agitation.
+Many also showed other effects, such as apathy, passivity, lack of initiative, poor concentration, and a generally decreased depth and intensity of their emotional response to life.
 Some died as a result of the procedure.
-However, those effects were not widely reported in the 1940s, and at that time the long-term effects were largely unknown.
+However, those effects were not widely reported in the 1940s, and at that time, the long-term effects were largely unknown.
 Because the procedure met with seemingly widespread success, Moniz was awarded the 1949 Nobel Prize for Physiology or Medicine (along with Swiss physiologist Walter Rudolf Hess).

 Lobotomies were performed on a wide scale during the 1940s; Freeman himself performed or supervised more than 3,500 lobotomies by the late 1960s.
 Freeman performed his first transorbital lobotomy on Ellen Ionesco, a woman who suffered from bouts of manic depression and suicidal ideation.
 Freeman utilized media coverage and penned editorials for numerous interviews promoting the procedure and achieving accolades for his work in psychiatric care.

 Watts did not favor the transorbital method, and this difference of opinion contributed to the end of their partnership.
 Watts resisted the technique itself, Freeman's lack of sterile technique when performing it, and the idea of performing the procedure in an outpatient setting.
 Watts recalled that the hospital reprimanded Freeman, stating that he was "not a surgeon and if he wants to operate he'll have to apply for surgical privileges."

 Freeman performed the first transorbital lobotomy on a live patient in 1946.
 Its simplicity suggested the possibility of carrying it out in mental hospitals lacking the surgical facilities required for the earlier, more complex procedure.
 (Freeman suggested that, where conventional anesthesia was unavailable, electroconvulsive therapy be used to render the patient unconscious.)
 In 1947, the Freeman and Watts partnership ended, as the latter was disgusted by Freeman's barbarism and neglectful modifications of the lobotomy from a surgical operation into a simple "office" procedure.
 Between 1940 and 1944, 684 lobotomies were performed in the United States.
 However, because of the fervent promotion of the technique by Freeman and Watts, those numbers increased sharply toward the end of the decade.
 In 1949, the peak year for lobotomies in the US, 5,074 procedures were undertaken, and by 1951 over 18,608 individuals had been lobotomized in the US.